sportsdunia logo

 Will Still (Image credit: X/@RCLens)

-Born in Belgium but of English descent, he has made waves in Ligue 1 with Reims and Lens, first with an 18-match unbeaten run at Reims in 2022-23, and now pushing Lens toward European qualification in 2025.
-His international success highlights the growing global influence of English coaches.
-The never-give-up attitude makes him one of the best English football managers
+Currently in charge of Southampton in the English second division, and born in Belgium but of English descent.
+Will Still made waves in the French Ligue 1 with Reims and RC Lens, first with an 18-match unbeaten run at Reims in 2022-23.
+He is now overseeing he operations of Southampton in 2025.
+Still's international success highlights the growing global influence of English coaches.
+His never-give-up attitude makes him one of the best English football managers.

-The manager focuses more on high-pressure games and quick transitions from behind.
+The former Stade Reims manager focuses more on high-pressure games and quick transitions from behind.
 His ability to overachieve with mid-tier clubs has earned him a strong reputation.
-He is ranked above Rob Edwards due to his 52.70% win ratio and his international stint, which ranks him above Edwards.
+He is classified alongside Rob Edwards due to his 52.70% win ratio and his international stint, which ranks him above Edwards.
 While he lacks trophies, his impact in Ligue 1 and potential for bigger roles make him a standout English manager.

 Total Trophies0